nickfargo/prochan/test/src/demos.test.coffee.md

 #### Prime sieve

-A process chain begins with a `source` process that outputs the numbers > 1.
-For each `prime` number received from `source`, a new `filtering` process is added to the end of the chain, and this becomes the new `source`.
+A `sieve` builds a chain of processes, beginning with a `source` process that outputs the numbers > 1.
+For each `prime` number received from `source`, a new `filtering` process that removes multiples of that `prime` is added to the end of the chain, and this process becomes the new `source`.

       it "sieves the primes", async ->